 You can take the GRE up to five times in a rolling 12-month period, once every 21 days.
 You're allowed to be imperfect on the first attempt.
 But the students who score highest usually take it once, having prepared systematically for three months.

-If you want help building your actual deferred MBA application strategy, start with the modules.
+The GRE course is $25 per month with a free diagnostic to find your baseline before your plan starts.
+The playbook's test strategy module covers how to integrate GRE prep into your full application calendar.
+If you want help building your actual deferred MBA application strategy, coaching is where the essays and narrative work happens.
 The GRE gets you over the floor.
 The essays get you in.